Toadsword/EZRollback/Documentation/EzRollback.md

 			- I recommend implementing this one, for debug purposes.
 	- Change all input uses in your game with the one from the new manager.

+## Example scripts

+For **RollbackBehaviour** :

+- PositionRollback.cs
+- RotationRollback.cs

+Implements rollback for the position and the rotation of the linked GameObject.

+For **RollbackInputManager** :
+- SampleRollbackInputManager

+Implementing the basic Unity input system to the needs of the rollback system.
+Can be found in Tests/Runtime/InputDelayComparer.

 ### Transition examples :
 Data sctruct to rollback of your class (initially used in your script)
 ```C#